erudit/erudit-ps-documentation/docs/source/tagset/element-pub-id.rst

 .. note::

-    Even it is not mandatory, Érudit PS expects the presence of ``@pub-id-type=doi`` when the article has one DOI number.
+    Even it is not mandatory, Érudit PS expects the presence of ``@pub-id-type=doi`` when the article has a DOI number.

 Example: